CodeCubCA/ai-chatbox-TRX9Z/README.md

 ## 📖 About

-The **AI Chat Assistant** is a specialized gaming helper built with Streamlit and powered by Groq's ultra-fast LLaMA 3.3 70B model.
+The **AI Chat Assistant** is a specialized gaming helper built with Streamlit and powered by Google's Gemini 2.5 Flash model.
 This intelligent chatbot understands gaming culture, provides expert recommendations, and adapts its personality to match your conversation style.
 Whether you're looking for game suggestions, hardware advice, or just want to chat about your favorite titles, this AI assistant has you covered with instant, streaming responses.

 The chatbot features three distinct personalities to match your mood and creates an immersive gaming-themed experience with a sleek dark interface and intuitive controls.